 World has seen greatest of Emperors and Samrat Ashok’s name fits in the top of this table.
 India has seen great Kings who protected the country from internal and external enemies.
 Chakravarti Ashok Samrat was the greatest native Indian emperor, first ever emperor in recent age to unify India, after successfully merging most of South Asia and Afghanistan.
-He was the first proponent of Akhand Bharat – believing that a nation that is big, resourceful and administered properly can keep its citizens happy and prosperous.
-Later he adopted a different religion which emerged from Hindu Dharma, Buddhism, and promoted protection of cows, animals and non-violence.
-But adoption of other policies of Buddhism shorten the existence of his empire.
+He envisioned Akhand Bharat after Chanakya who was the first proponent of Akhand Hindu Rashtra – believing that a nation that is big, resourceful and administered properly can keep its citizens happy and prosperous.
+Later he adopted a different panth which emerged from Hindu Dharma, Buddhism, and promoted few of the Vedic values of cow protection, animals safety and non-violence.
+But adoption of other policies of Buddhism shortened the existence of his empire.

 Early Life of Samrat Ashok The Great